joshboyan/weatherApp/README.md

  6. Install the node_module dependencies.
  `npm install`

+ 7. Install the gulp-cli globally.
+ `npm install -g gulp-cli`

- 7. Start up the automated build and open chrome with Live Reload.
+ 8. Start up the automated build and open chrome with Live Reload.
  `gulp`

- 8. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.
+ 9. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.

- 9. To stop automated workflow tools.
+ 10. To stop automated workflow tools.
  `ctr c OR cmd c`

  ##Tutorial